ddrscott/octopress/source/_posts/2018-03-12-stream-stats-in-rust.markdown

 We're finally at the most useful part of the program.
 Viewing the stats while the stream is still going.

+For this task, we introduce a thread which loops forever sleeping a little and waking to output the stats.
+Because of the thread, we need to use `Arc` to safely tell Rust another thread is going to have a pointer to the stats object.

+To be honest, I don't fully understand why I need to use `AtomicUsize`.
+I tried to keep the `usize` variables would get errors regarding mutability.
+If someone out there can remove the `AtomicUsize` without introducing `unsafe` please let me know!

+Here's the final code listing:

 ```rust
 use std::fmt;
 use std::fs::{File, OpenOptions};